aspose-words/Aspose.Words-API-References/english/net/aspose.words/fileformatinfo/encoding/_index.md

 title: FileFormatInfo.Encoding
 linktitle: Encoding
 second_title: Aspose.Words for .NET API Reference
-description: FileFormatInfo property.
+description: FileFormatInfo Encoding property.
 Gets the detected encoding if applicable to the current document format.
 At the moment detects encoding only for HTML documents in C#.
 type: docs
 weight: 10
 url: /net/aspose.words/fileformatinfo/encoding/